NathanDWalsh/els/README.md

 A YAML schema is a file that defines the property structure of YAML files.
-Likewise, els comes with a _configuration file schema_ that defines the configuration files reviewed in [@sec:config-path-design].
+Likewise, els comes with a _configuration file schema_ that defines the configuration files reviewed in [Configuration Components](#configuration-components).

 els configuration files are YAML files with a `.els.yml` extension, which define properties of an ingestion pipeline such as data sources,